coleifer/peewee/docs/peewee/asyncio.rst

     asyncio.run(main())

-The :py:meth:`~AsyncDatabaseMixin.run` method ensures synchronous Peewee code is executed safely inside the event loop.
-Any arbitrary code can be wrapped in a function and sent to the :py:meth:`~AsyncDatabaseMixin.run` method.
+The :meth:`~AsyncDatabaseMixin.run` method ensures synchronous Peewee code is executed safely inside the event loop.
+Any arbitrary code can be wrapped in a function and sent to the :meth:`~AsyncDatabaseMixin.run` method.

 .. _async-helpers:

 Helper Methods
 --------------

-The :py:class:`AsyncDatabaseMixin` provides a number of async/await-friendly helpers for common operations.
+The :class:`AsyncDatabaseMixin` provides a number of async/await-friendly helpers for common operations.

-The most general-purpose helper is the :py:meth:`AsyncDatabaseMixin.run` method, which accepts a callable and arbitrary arguments, and runs it in an asynchronous context.
+The most general-purpose helper is the :meth:`AsyncDatabaseMixin.run` method, which accepts a callable and arbitrary arguments, and runs it in an asynchronous context.

 Database connection can be opened and closed asynchronously using the following helpers:

-* :py:meth:`~AsyncDatabaseMixin.aconnect` - acquire a connection from the pool for the current task.
+* :meth:`~AsyncDatabaseMixin.aconnect` - acquire a connection from the pool for the current task.
-* :py:meth:`~AsyncDatabaseMixin.aclose` - release the connection back to the pool.
+* :meth:`~AsyncDatabaseMixin.aclose` - release the connection back to the pool.
-* :py:meth:`~AsyncDatabaseMixin.close_pool` - close the connection pool.
+* :meth:`~AsyncDatabaseMixin.close_pool` - close the connection pool.

 Several common query patterns are exposed as async helpers:

-* :py:meth:`~AsyncDatabaseMixin.atomic` - can be used as an async context manager for created arbitrarily nested transactions.
+* :meth:`~AsyncDatabaseMixin.atomic` - can be used as an async context manager for created arbitrarily nested transactions.
-* :py:meth:`~AsyncDatabaseMixin.get` - get a single model instance or result.
+* :meth:`~AsyncDatabaseMixin.get` - get a single model instance or result.
-* :py:meth:`~AsyncDatabaseMixin.list` - get the results of a query (0...many).
+* :meth:`~AsyncDatabaseMixin.list` - get the results of a query (0...many).
-* :py:meth:`~AsyncDatabaseMixin.scalar` - get a single, scalar value from a query.
+* :meth:`~AsyncDatabaseMixin.scalar` - get a single, scalar value from a query.
-* :py:meth:`~AsyncDatabaseMixin.aexecute` - execute a Query object.
+* :meth:`~AsyncDatabaseMixin.aexecute` - execute a Query object.
-* :py:meth:`~AsyncDatabaseMixin.aexecute_sql` - execute a SQL query.
+* :meth:`~AsyncDatabaseMixin.aexecute_sql` - execute a SQL query.
-* :py:meth:`~AsyncDatabaseMixin.acreate_tables` - create one or more tables.
+* :meth:`~AsyncDatabaseMixin.acreate_tables` - create one or more tables.
-* :py:meth:`~AsyncDatabaseMixin.adrop_tables` - drop one or more tables.
+* :meth:`~AsyncDatabaseMixin.adrop_tables` - drop one or more tables.

 .. code-block:: python